58th Governor of Maryland

 He left office to pursue other business interests.

 He was a builder, architect and carpenter.
 Small designed the B & O Railroad's Ellicott City station that was completed in 1831.
-The structure, dedicated a National Historic Landmark in 1968, is his only extant piece of architecture.
+This structure was dedicated a National Historic Landmark in 1968.
+It has also been written that Small was the designer of the old edifice of the 'United Brethren in Christ' or 'Old Otterbein' church.

 Small is buried in Plot 32 at Old St. Paul’s Cemetery on Lombard Street.